RHarshith/Trading-View-Watchlist/README.md

 11. You are ready to use the watchlist.
 Add stocks by clicking on the '+' symbol at the top, and create new watchlist by clicking on 'Create new' button in the watchlist dropdown.
     <img width="200" alt="image" src="https://github.com/RHarshith/Trading-View-Watchlist/assets/43510025/00abedfa-347a-49d7-b12f-dd6fcbb0910f">

+12. Navigate between stocks using up/down arrow keys or by clicking on the stocks.
+13. Delete stocks or watchlist by clicking on the 'x' button that appears when you hover over a stock or watchlist.
+14. Use 1,2,3 keyboard keys to bookmark stocks in 3 colors.

 \* There are no limits set on number of watchlists or symbols per watchlist, but there is an internal limit on amount of storage a chrome extension can use, which is 10MB.
   Read more on this [here](https://developer.chrome.com/docs/extensions/reference/storage/#property-local)